We recommend this product for:

 P.S.
 There are no nuts in our premium rabbit food pellets.
 Be aware, though, that they are manufactured in a facility that processes nuts.

-Timothy hay, peas, wheat, pumpkin seeds, limestone, Brewer’s Yeast, Redmond trace mineral salt, monosodium phosphate, yucca root, Vitamin A supplement, Vitamin D supplement, Vitamin E supplement, copper sulfate, DL-methionine, B-12 supplement, choline chloride, riboflavin, D-calcium pantothenate, menadione dimethlypyrimidinol bisulfite (a source of Vitamin K3), potassium iodide, zinc sulfate, zinc oxide, sodium selenite, fenugreek (flavor).
+Timothy hay, peas, pumpkin seeds, wheat, brewer’s dried yeast, limestone, natural salt, monosodium phosphate, dl methionine, yucca root, Vitamin A supplement, Vitamin D supplement, Vitamin E supplement, copper sulfate, B-12 supplement, choline chloride, riboflavin, d-calcium pentothenate, menadione dimethylpyrimidinol bisulfite (source of Vitamin K3), folic acid supplement, pyridoxine hydrochloride, thiamine mononitrate, manganese sulfate, manganous oxide, ferrous sulfate, potassium iodide, zinc sulfate, zinc oxide, sodium selenite, fenugreek (flavor).

 Rabbit pellets should make up less of a rabbit’s diet as he or she grows older, and hay should be available 24 hours a day.
 From 7 weeks - 7 months, rabbits can have unlimited access to pellets.
 From 7 months - 1 year, decrease rabbit food pellets to 1/2 cup per six lbs. body weight.
 From 1 year - 5 years, 1/4 to 1/2 cup ofrabbit pellets per six lbs. body weight (depending on metabolism) is recommended.